adrianakopf/adrianakopf.github.io/README.md

 # Deliverables

-1 page for the visualization itself
+1 page for the visualization itself,
-1 documentation page
+1 documentation page,
 A 2-4 minutes YouTube video showing the use of your visualization with narration.
 This video should be embedded in your documentation page.